Jeon Yu-gyeong

 Jeon Yu-gyeong (전유경; born 20 January 2004) is a South Korean footballer who plays as a forward for Molde.

 Early life

 Jeon was born on 20 January 2004 in South Korea.
-Growing up, she attended Sangdae Elementary School in South Korea, Pohang Hangdo Middle School in South Korea and Pohang Girls' Electronic High School in South Korea.
-Subsequently, she attended Uiduk University in South Korea.
+Growing up, she attended Sangdae Elementary School, Pohang Hangdo Middle School, and Pohang Girls' Electronic High School.
+Subsequently, she attended Uiduk University.

 Club career

 Jeon started her career with Norwegian side Molde.
 On 23 March 2025, she debuted and scored her first goal for the club during a 3–1 home win over Arna-Bjørnar in the league.
+On 26 December 2025, Molde announced that they had signed a new two-year contract with Jeon.

 International career

 Jeon is a South Korea international.
 During the summer of 2022, she played for the South Korea women's national under-20 football team at the 2022 FIFA U-20 Women's World Cup.

+Career statistics

+International

+Scores and results list South Korea's goal tally first, score column indicates score after each Yu-gyeong goal.